 To see a short animated video, please click here.

 Product designs are valuable assets.
-They are unequivocally an important source of a firm’s competitive advantage—like Apple won the minds of the smartphone consumers and more.
-In fact, estimates show the value of a design patent, on average, surpassed that of a utility patent since early 2000.
+They are unequivocally an important source of a firm’s competitive advantage—like Apple winning the minds of smartphone consumers and more.
+In fact, estimates show the value of a design patent, on average, has surpassed that of a utility patent since the early 2000s.

-In this paper, we engage with this question, but propose that the reference points by which consumers judge its functionality and uniqueness are different.
+In this paper, we engage with this question but propose that the reference points by which consumers judge a design's functionality and uniqueness are different.
 Consumers use past designs that have been in the market for some time to evaluate whether a design is easy to use.
 However, they use designs that are concurrently in the market to evaluate whether a design is unique enough.
 This led us to think of a more fine-grained way of how firms should make their designs optimally distinctive.
-A design that is similar to past designs yet different from contemporary designs—what we call an “anchored differentiation”—would evoke greater appeal from the consumers.
+A design that is similar to past designs yet different from contemporary designs—what we call “anchored differentiation”—would evoke greater appeal from consumers.

-Using a rich data from 30 years of design patent grants by USPTO, we find that design patents with anchored differentiation had higher market return in the day of the grant announcement.
-We corroborate our findings through a pre-registered experiment; consumers inferred greater informational value from the comparison vis-a-vis past designs yet inferred greater expressive value from the comparison vis-à-vis contemporary designs.
+Using rich data from 30 years of design patents granted by the USPTO, we find that design patents with anchored differentiation had higher market returns on the day of the grant announcement.
+We corroborate our findings through a pre-registered experiment; consumers inferred greater informational value from the comparison vis-à-vis past designs yet inferred greater expressive value from the comparison vis-à-vis contemporary designs.

 Chan, T.H., Lee, Y.G., & Jung, H.J.
 (In-press) “Anchored Differentiation: The Role of Temporal Distance in the Comparison and Evaluation of New Product Designs”, Organization Science